cypnk/Bare/README.md

 Remember to backup **php.ini** before making changes to it.

-The GD extension (gd2) is suggested as future plugins may use it however it is not required for core functionality.
+The GD extension is suggested as plugins may use it, however it is not required for core functionality.

 If you prefer to use [Composer](https://getcomposer.org/) to handle your environment (optional), use the following example **composer.json**:
 ```